 Basically, parquet floors consist of small pieces of wood joined together in different geometric patterns.
 These small pieces of wood are laid on softwood to maintain the same surface.
-After the process of joining these pieces of wood, the finish creates a unique floor design that adds a certain artistic beauty to the floor.
+After the process of joining these pieces of wood, the finish creates a unique flooring design that adds a certain artistic beauty to the floor.
 Thanks to the unique design of this wooden parquet floor, many homeowners want to invest in it.

 Wooden parquet is considered an art in order to create a different kind of geometric shape for design.
 The process of assembling pieces can be performed manually or using a machine designed for this purpose.
 The procedure is similar to installing tiles.
 They differ only in the materials used because the parquet floor uses softwood.